About Camp DeForest

 Life is good in the woods

-At Camp DeForest, we’ve repurposed a mid-century motel to create an intimate modern getaway that embraces the traditions of summer camp and celebrates the spirit of Maine’s MidCoast.
+At Camp DeForest, we’ve repurposed a mid-century motor lodge to create an intimate modern getaway that embraces the traditions of summer camp and celebrates the spirit of Maine’s MidCoast.
 With comfortable, nostalgic-yet-modern decor, and plenty of amenities and activities to enjoy both “at camp” and away, we hope that your stay at Camp DeForest will be joyful, invigorating, and just as restorative as a break in the woods can be.

-ROOMS | THINGS TO DO | GALLERY
+ROOMS | THINGS TO DO | GALLERY | WEDDINGS

 A scenic view of a coastal town surrounded by colorful autumn foliage, with a harbor filled with boats and a large body of water in the background.